petebrown77/pymarkov/README.md

 # pymarkov
 Python implementation of a simple Markov chain

+# Warning
+This is still in it's beta stages, and many breaking changes will be made in the future.
+This is not the implementation to use in production.

 # Installation
 To install, simply clone this repo to your computer: